CHAdeMO: Vehicle-to-grid (V2G)

 In 2014, CHAdeMO published its protocol for vehicle-to-grid (V2G) integration, which also includes applications for vehicle to load (V2L) or vehicle to home-off grid (V2H), collectively denoted V2X.
 The technology enables EV owners to use the car as an energy storage device, potentially lowering costs by optimising energy usage for the current time of use pricing and providing electricity to the grid.
 Since 2012, multiple V2X demo projects using the CHAdeMO protocol have been demonstrated worldwide.
 Some of the recent projects include UCSD INVENT in the United States, as well as Sciurus and e4Future in the United Kingdom that are supported by Innovate UK.

 Charge2Bike

 A CHAdeMO standard for Electrically Power Assisted Cycle (EPAC) Electric bicycles charger (Charge2Bike v1.2) was released in late 2024.
 OEM like Bosch, Shimano, Yamaha and Panasonic are involved.

 The standard allows (fast) charging of the battery with direct current without the need to bring along the specific charger that connects to the AC grid.
 It provides up to 60 Volt DC, the Extra-low voltage deemed safe, and up to 20 A (max.
 800 W).

-Similar standards already exist: the common USB-C is limited to 240 Watt (48 Volt, 5 Ampère), while EnergyBus (48V, 30A, 1200W) already offers public chargers in parts of Europe, at higher power.
+Similar standards already exist: the common USB-C is limited to 240 Watt (48 Volt, 5 Amp), while EnergyBus (48V, 30A, 1200W) already offers public chargers in parts of Europe, at higher power.